The best personal item bag for travel by air today may not be the one you’ve used before.

 Tip: Check out Passing Thru’s New Amazon Travel Shoppe for curated collections of packing, luggage, and travel lifestyle items specifically selected for stylish convenience.

 Note: If you’re still on the hunt for sleek, hard-sided, lightweight carry-on luggage that’s engineered for strength and durability, get The Minima spinner from Chester.
+This is Betsy’s favorite!

 This bag is cabin-approved, aerospace grade polycarbonate in a beautiful selection of colors, with an interior organization system that will keep your belongings shipshape.
 Chester offers a 30-day no-hassle return policy, and a 10-year warranty on this bag.
 PassingThru readers get a 10% discount and free two-day shipping on the Chester website, use code PT10.
 Click here for more information and pricing on this best carry on luggage option.